Developments in Islamabad

 Islamabad is located in the Pothohar Plateau in the northern part of Pakistan, within the Islamabad Capital Territory.
-Islamabad is a well-organized city divided into different sectors and zones.
-It was ranked as a Gamma world city in 2008.
-The city is home to Pakistan Monument, it is built on top of a hill in a park and Faisal Mosque, the largest mosque in South Asia and the sixth largest mosque as per area in the world.
+It is a well-organized city divided into different sectors and zones.
+It was ranked as a Gamma + world city in 2020.
+The city is home to Pakistan Monument, which is built on top of a hill in Shakarparian, and the Faisal Mosque, one of the largest mosques in South Asia and the sixth largest mosque as per area in the world.
+The Capital Development Authority is tasked with developing the city and its facilities.

 Islamabad has seen large-scale development and infrastructure projects in the 21st century.
 In 2023, the most prominent projects are;